jagoda/doppio/README.md

 doppio
 ======

-Doppio is a small "server container" for Node.JS web applications that make managing the server process more convenient and testable.
+Doppio is a small "server container" for Node.JS web applications that makes managing the server process more convenient and testable.

 ## Basic Usage